stando2/INFO550-project/README.md

 ## INFO 550 Project

 For this project, we will analyze cardiometabolic data from a group of Mexican children aged 11 years using R. The current analysis will run descriptive statistics and analyze patterns of missing data.
-Note that your version of the analysis will utilize a mock dataset.
+Note that your version of the analysis will utilize a mock dataset generated specifically for this course.

 ### 1. Set up

-To analyze the data, you will need to install a few `R` packages.
+To analyze the data, you will need to have R installed and install a few `R` packages.

+Open an R session in your terminal by typing R and hitting enter.
 The required packages can be installed using the following R code:

 ```{r}